itagagaki/Google-Chat-Thread-Switcher/README.md

 When you click in a thread, the thread title will be shown at the top of the chat room for one second.

 Unfortunately, threads that are not loaded will not appear in the drop-down list.
 If you scroll through the chat room and a new thread is loaded, it will be reflected in the drop-down list.
+For this purpose, I have provided a "Upper end (to fetch more topics)" function at the beginning of the drop-down list.
 This is an unavoidable feature, but if you have solved this issue, please contribute to the GitHub repository.

 Other improvements are also welcome.